lhteillet/datastream/Docker_Lab/rapport.md

 ## SQL
 init.sql
 ```
-CREATE DATABASE employees;
+CREATE DATABASE customers;
-USE employees;
+USE customers;

-CREATE TABLE employee_data (
+CREATE TABLE customers_data (
-  Employee_Name VARCHAR(50),
+  customers_name VARCHAR(50),
-  Title VARCHAR(50)
+  total_purchases INT
 );

-INSERT INTO employee_data
+INSERT INTO customers_data
-  (Employee_Name, Title)
+  (customers_name, total_purchases)
 VALUES
-  ('Amit Khanna', 'Manager'),
+  ('Amit Khanna', 2500),
-  ('Anjali Gupta', 'Engineer');
+  ('Anjali Gupta', 3000);
 ```

-This file initializes the SQL database, creating a database "employees" and a table "employee_data" with columns for employee name and title.
-Two rows of data are inserted into the table.
+This file initializes the SQL database, creating a database "customers" and a table "customers_data" with columns for customers name and total amout of purchases.
+Two rows of data are then inserted into the table.

 # Dockerfiles